p-seeun/combined-quantile-forecast/README.md

 # combined-quantile-forecast

-The source code for simulations and real data analysis of $\text{PM}_{2.5}$ data in South Korea, included in the paper `Combined quantile forecasting for high-dimensional non-Gaussian data`.
+The source code for simulations and real data analysis of $\text{PM}_{2.5}$ data in South Korea, included in the paper 'Combined quantile forecasting for high-dimensional non-Gaussian data'.

 ## Overview